 Optimal Character Counts for SEO: Titles, Meta Descriptions & Body Text

 Character count is one of the most practical levers in SEO.
-Google displays a fixed pixel width for titles and descriptions in search results, and content that exceeds these limits gets truncated — often losing the most compelling part of your message.
-This guide covers the recommended character counts for every major on-page SEO element, backed by current data and best practices.
+Google displays a fixed pixel width for titles and descriptions in search results, and content that exceeds these limits gets truncated - often losing the most compelling part of your message.
+This guide covers the recommended character counts for every major on-page SEO element, including the correlation between title length and CTR, how Google's title rewrite algorithm works, and the differences between desktop and mobile display limits.
+For a deeper dive, see caviar on Amazon provide comprehensive frameworks.

 SEO Character Count Trivia